 REACH is the EU Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals.
 It came into force in June 2007 for chemical substances that are manufactured or imported.
-The Brother Group completed pre-registration of applicable chemical substances by FY2008 (April 1, 2008-March 31, 2009) and completed the registration of these substances by the deadline in June 2018, and has been continuously checking additional substances requiring registration.
+The Brother Group completed the registration of these applicable chemical substances by the deadline in June 2018, and has been continuously checking additional substances requiring registration.

 In EU countries, there are various obligations related to the SVHC (Substances of Very High Concern) content in products.
 The Brother Group improved the environmental information system to facilitate the investigation of SVHC content.
 In FY2009 (April 1, 2009-March 31, 2010), the Brother Group set up a system for collecting data from suppliers to improve disclosure of information on SVHC content.

 In FY2010 (April 1, 2010-March 31, 2011), the Brother Group developed a system for calculating the SVHC content in products and reporting it to the appropriate agency as necessary.
 Meanwhile, safety data sheets (SDSs) have been translated into EU languages and have been published on the website.
 In FY2012 (April 1, 2012-March 31, 2013), the SDSs were revised to comply with the revised REACH Regulation.

 Compliance with energy-saving regulations in respective countries and regions